Welcome to my placeholder page 🎉

-Currently I'm working on Developer Relations at Stripe.
-It's an amazing gig where I get to work alongside incredible developers and founders from around the world as they build products on top of our payment APIs and infrastructure services.
+Currently I'm leading the Developer Advocacy team at Stripe.
+It's an amazing place where I get to work alongside incredible developers and founders from around the world as they build products on top of our payment APIs and infrastructure services.

-Specifically I'm focused on "Scaled Developer Advocacy", which is just a fancy way of saying that I'm focused on courting several million developers to choose Stripe as their favorite payments platform.
-Practically, on a daily basis I'm working lauching new outreach programs, evangelising our updates, and growing the collection of workshops and talks on our YouTube channel.
-In addition I care about growing the collection of 3rd party apps in our partner gallery.
+My focus is "Scaled Developer Advocacy", which is just a fancy way of saying that I'm focused on courting several million developers to choose Stripe as their favorite payments platform.
+Most days I'm working launching new outreach programs, evangelising our API updates, and growing the collection of workshops and talks on our YouTube channel.
+In addition, I care about growing the collection of 3rd party apps in our partner gallery.

 Beyond work, I'm a father of 2 awesome kids and husband to an incredible partner.
 Over the past two decades we've moved from Boston to SF and now Austin.
 It's been a fun adventure.